nus-cs2113-AY2324S1/ip/docs/README.md

 ____________________________________________________________
 ```
 The task that contains the search term 'Marinate' is being displayed.

 ### Exit the application

 The `bye` command  exits the application.

 #### Usage
-You are satisfied with the updating of the task list this time round and you wish to exit the application
+You are satisfied with the updating of the task list this time round, and you wish to exit the application
 for the time being.
 ##### `bye` - find a task that contains a certain keyword.
 ##### Format: `bye`